romilly/pi-towers-workshop/manuscript/Chapter5.md

 1. Click on the `repl` button on mu's interface.
 This will interrupt your program and open mu's repl window.
-1. Restart your program using the micor:bit's `restart` button.
+1. Restart your program using the micro:bit's `restart` button.

 Now you should see a stream of numbers scrolling in the mu repl window.